HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/container_init_performance.md

 # HCL Digital Experience 9.5 Docker and Container initialization performance

-Beginning with from HCL Digital Experience 9.5 Container Update CF192 release, container DX applications initialization performance is improved.
+Beginning with HCL Digital Experience 9.5 Container Update CF192 release, container DX applications initialization performance is improved.
 Review the following guidance for information, defaults, and options to manage container applications initialization performance when deployed to Docker, Red Hat OpenShift, and Kubernetes platforms.

 ## Introduction